 You know, the first RPG I ever completed was Final Fantasy Legend III, a game that actually had Lovecraftian gods as its bosses.
 Every other game trying to shoehorn in Lovecratian gods for their final bosses always seemed less justified as a result.

 Sora continues to chop at projectile buildings, and I suddenly realize… he has no reason to be chopping them in the first place?
-He’s not slashing through them any longer, so it’s not that they’re obstacles.
+He’s not slashing through them any longer, so it’s not that they’re obstacles that he has to burst through to get to the other side.
 He’s cutting them because it looks cool.
 Eventually, Sora reaches the last building and he jumps what looks like half a mile from a brief running start.
 Remember what I said about it being stupid if we said Riku could fly because of Dark Aura, but then never used it in other situations?
 How much stupider does it sound that Sora has had Golden Age Superman jumping powers for no reason at all?

 This whole sequence is so inchoate.
 Sora comes to attack a thing, so things show up so he can conveniently thing the things into the thing before it does a thing that doesn’t affect him but he things the things into the thing so that it will stop doing the thing.
 Thing-thing-thing.
 We’re just flying around with no rhyme or reason to where we actually are, what we’re doing or why we’re doing it!